lopmanlab/corporate-mix-round-1/README.md

 The outcome was median number of contacts per person per day.
 This was stratified by day of data collection, age, sex, race and ethnicity.

 <b>Results</b>
-Of 3,895 employees approached, 357(9.6%)completedthe first day of contact diary of which 304 completedboth days of contact diary.
-There was amedian of 2 contacts (IQR: 1-4, range: 0-21) per respondent on both day one and two.
+Of 3,835 employees approached, 357 (9.3%) completed the first day of contact diary of which 304 completed both days of contact diary.
+There was a median of 2 contacts (IQR: 1-4, range: 0-21) per respondent on both day one and two.
 The majority (55%) of contacts involved conversation only, occurred at home (64%), and cumulatively lasted more than 4 hours (38%).
-Most contacts were repeated, andwithin same age groups,though 30-59 year-old participants reported substantialinter-generational mixingwith children.
+Most contacts were repeated, and within same age groups, though participants aged 30-59 years reported substantial inter-generational mixing with children.

 <b>Conclusion</b>
-Participating employees in 3 surveyed workplaces reported few contacts,similar to studies from the UK and Chinawhen shelter-in-place orders were in effect during the pandemic.
-Many contacts were repeated whichmay limit the spread of infection.
-Future rounds are planned to assess changes in contact patterns when employees resume work in the office.
+Participating employees in 3 surveyed workplaces reported few contacts, similar to studies from the UK and China when shelter-in-place orders were in effect during the pandemic.
+Many contacts were repeated which may limit the spread of infection.
+Future rounds are planned to assess changes in contact patterns when employees resume work in the office after the lockdown due to COVID-19 pandemic.